 Taylor Family Award for Fairness in Newspapers

-The Nieman Foundation for Journalism at Harvard University accepts nominations each year for a single article, editorial, commentary, photograph; series of stories, photographs, editorials, commentaries; or a body of work by an individual journalist.
+The Nieman Foundation for Journalism at Harvard University accepts nominations each year for a single story, a photograph, an editorial or a commentary; a series of stories, photographs, editorials or commentaries; or a body of work by an individual journalist.
 The Taylor Family Award was established through gifts for an endowment by members of the Taylor family, which published The Boston Globe from 1872 to 1999.
 The winner receives a $10,000 award and the second and third finalists receive $1,000.
 The award is given to encourage fairness in news coverage by America's daily newspapers.

 United Nations Correspondents Association Award For UN Coverage

 Presented for best print, broadcast and online media coverage of the UN, its agencies and field operations.
 Open to all journalists anywhere in the world.
 The prizes amount to over $60,000 to be distributed among the prize categories and winners.
 Prizes are presented at the UNCA Awards Dinner at UN Headquarters in New York.
 Judges look for entries with impact, insight and originality, and will consider the courage and investigative and reporting skills of the journalists.
 Entries from the developing world media are particularly welcome.
 2022 call for entries.

 US Water Prize